 Enter the turntable.
 It’s not just for your grandma’s kitchen.
 If I was Oprah, I’d put one in every kitchen.
 You get a turntable!
 You get a turntable!
 Here’s why I love this gadget.
 For obvious reasons—it turns, making it easy to retrieve a specific item.
 But I also love that it acts as a divider.
 Dividers are a key ingredient to an organized kitchen.
 This one in particular from OXO has a lip to keep items contained.

 Originally, I planned on using the turntable to house the vinegars and oil.
 But after repackaging them into glass bottles, they became an art piece when color coordinated.
 Visual happiness!
-Almost Makes Perfect turned me on to adding vinyl decals to everything.
-I used these 1/4-inch letters to label the bottles.
 The remaining everyday items were moved to the turntable, and now I can see everything at a quick glance and retrieve it without digging.

 Tip: Co-ops and Whole Foods often sell oils and vinegars in the bulk section.
 You can refill your bottles and save on packaging.
-(Weigh the bottle first before filling.)
-Or, you can buy larger bulk bottles of these items at a price break, refilling as needed.
+Read more here about how to shop in bulk.

 This expandable utensil organizer from OXO is great for the utensil drawer.
 It has adjustable utensil dividers that can be moved to fit the size of your utensils.
 Notice the notches for the toddler spoons versus the adult spoons.
 So user-friendly!
 We also use inexpensive bamboo dividers in our drawers.
 Divide and conquer … those kitchen cabinets and drawers!

 For more kitchen organizing posts, check out The Minimalist Pantry Part 1 and 2.
-For a comprehensive guide to creating and cooking from a minimalist kitchen, pre-order The Minimalist Kitchen (April 2018!).
+For a comprehensive guide to creating and cooking from a minimalist kitchen, buy The Minimalist Kitchen and take The Minimalist Kitchen Course.